UnB-KnEDLe/DODFMiner/docs/source/user/ARCH.md

 Being a library requires a given ammount of complexity.
 In larger applications, you may have one or more internal packages that provide specific functionality to a larger library you are packaging.
 This application follows this aspect, mining pdf documents, imply in many subpackages with specific functionality, that when working together, fulfill a greater aspect.

 ### Relationship Diagram

 ![](../_static/app.svg)

 ### Subpackages Structure

-This applications follows the basic structure for a python library with multiple subpackages.
+This applications follow the basic structure for a python library with multiple subpackages.
 It uses a common concept of *core* and *helper* files.

 The *core* file is the main file in a package or subpackage, it contains the class with the main package execution.
 The *helper* file contains suporting functions to the package.